 Then it’s time to make lunch.

-Chicken, broccoli, and brown rice are a popular combination to fuel your body for the rest of the day.
+Chicken, broccoli, and brown rice are popular to fuel your body for the rest of the day.
 Dinner might be a lean steak with asparagus or spinach.
 And for a snack?
-A handful of almonds can provide you with good healthy fats to help your muscles recover from the gym.
+A handful of almonds can provide good healthy fats to help your muscles recover from the gym.

-A bodybuilder’s diet is full of protein, healthy fats, and complex carbohydrates.
+A bodybuilder’s diet contains protein, healthy fats, and complex carbohydrates.
 So with all that good stuff in your body, you’ll be ready to hit the gym again tomorrow for another challenging workout!